Meet the Owner

 Because Eric Hutton, the owner of the Hutton Advertising in Nashville, has a unique career listening to people and crafting different messages for different situations, you can be assured he is not looking at everything as a nail.

 Eric Hutton started his professional career as an environmental engineer working for Tennessee’s Division of Pollution Prevention and Environmental Awareness.
 Sometimes he analyzed data so policymakers could talk intelligently to the press.
 Sometimes he made financial arguments to business owners about some methods to save money and protect the environment.
 Sometimes he talked to Tennessee residents and other times he designed training seminars.
 In his next jobs he focused on air pollution permits as a state engineer and as a consultant, where he crafted letters that succinctly explained the technical options in a particular situation or why a facility violated a particular regulation.

 While attending networking events to gain website clients, he noticed just how few business owners could express what they did better than their competition.
 Their websites were just as bland.
 Likewise, he also learned that selling programming services was not nearly as successful as selling a website that would attract customers.
+One solved a customer’s problem and one did not.
 As a result, Eric Hutton re-branded Practical Programs as www.ASiteThatWorks.com and devoted far more time to helping clients figure out what their web content needs to convey.

 In 2011 he wanted to expand the marketing options for his clients and he opened the Nashville office of Billboard Connection, which is now Hutton Advertising, LLC.

 Eric Hutton has learned to listen actively to the concerns you bring him.
 Even if he has not worked with your type of business before, he very quickly gets up-to-speed on who your customers are and where you need to be to reach them.
 It is the same skill he used to learn about numerous different industries while working as an environmental engineer.